 What makes CDG a popular choice?

-In addition to its global reach, CDG provides efficient rail connections to Paris and other major French cities.
+CDG provides efficient rail connections to Paris and other major French cities.
 The airport itself is massive, with three terminals and modern lounges.
 It’s ideal for international travelers who want quick access to the capital or seamless transfers across Europe.

 Paris Orly Airport (ORY): Convenient for Domestic and European Flights